jpswade/jpswade.github.io/_posts/2008-01-30-transfering-domains-from-godaddycom-to-tucows-opensrs.md

 The next step requires you to log into your OpenSRS TuCows reseller account (however some people may wish to use their own API).

-_Note: You can&#8217;t do this step unless the domain is unlocked._
+_Note: You can't do this step unless the domain is unlocked._

   * Visit: <https://rr-n1-tor.opensrs.net/resellers/> and login.
   * Find the &#8220;Transfer a domain&#8221; box and enter the domain name there.
   * Fill out the appropriate details and submit.
   * You will receive an email with instructions, simply follow the instructions, it will ask for an auth code.

-At this point if you log into OpenSRS it says: &#8220;Pending Registry Approval&#8221; and &#8220;Registry hasn&#8217;t transfered the domain yet&#8221; and if you log into Godaddy it says: &#8220;Transfer Away Accept/Decline Required&#8221;.
+At this point if you log into OpenSRS it says: &#8220;Pending Registry Approval&#8221; and &#8220;Registry hasn't transfered the domain yet&#8221; and if you log into Godaddy it says: &#8220;Transfer Away Accept/Decline Required&#8221;.

 The email from OpenSRS Transfer [transfers@opensrs.org] will take some time to come through, be patient it does come eventually, usually within 1 hour, and it should appear something like this: